-Through responses to visual stimuli and essay questions, candidates demonstrate their abilities to understand visual language, critically analyse artworks, issues, themes, or problems significant to Art practices with appropriate subject-specific language to communicate their ideas.
+Through responses to visual stimuli and essay questions, candidates demonstrate their abilities to use appropriate visual language, critically analyse artworks, issues, themes, or problems significant to Art practices.
 Candidates should note that all visual stimuli referred to in the question paper will be unseen and candidates must be prepared to apply their skills of visual literacy in their analysis and response.
 Candidates can draw links with their direct experience or environment to form personal opinions about the artworks or selected artists.